Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

 Who has a higher salary Data Analyst or Data Scientist?

-Data Scientists have a higher pay as compared to Data analysts.
+Data Scientists earn more than Data analysts.
 The average salary of a Data Scientist is around $120,000, and the average salary of a Data Analyst is $70,000.

 Leave a Comment